 We welcome collaboration with like-minded groups and encourage students from all universities and dental courses to attend our events.

 Manchester achieves this through excellent facilities and having the best researchers in the country, if not globally.
-Manchester is also home to the Cochrane Oral Health Group (COHG) which publishes summaries of the best quality research available.
+Manchester Dental School is also home to the Cochrane Oral Health Group (COHG), which publishes summaries of the best quality research available.
 The research produced by the COHG is recognised as the highest standard of evidence-based oral healthcare decision-making resources and is used to implement policies which affect our delivery and quality of care.
 Because of this high-quality research, many other cities across the globe have made links with Manchester to collaborate in producing better research protocols.